 Is Primer Necessary?

 When gluing PVC plumbing pipe, plumbers typically use a primer before applying the PVC cement.
 Primer cleans and dulls the surface of the pipe to promote bonding.
-It's fine to use primer with PVC conduit, but many electricians skip this step unless it is required or recommended by the conduit manufacturer or by the local building authority.
-If you want to use primer, it can't hurt.
+It's fine to use primer with PVC electrical conduit, but many electricians skip this step unless it is required or recommended by the conduit manufacturer or by the local building authority.

 - Wipe the outside of the conduit and inside of the fitting with a rag to be sure they are clean.